Adobe Photoshop has a built-in feature that lets you flip an image or object quite easily.

 3. After you flip your image, go to File > Save or press CTRL+S to save the image.

-While this method is perfect for editing a single piece of the image, there are some scenarios where you want to flip an image on top of multiple layers.
+While this method is perfect for editing a single piece of the image, there are some scenarios where you want to flip an image on top of other layers.
 Here is the guide.

 #2 Flipping object in Photoshop

 This method would be fit if you trying to flip an image on a Photoshop project with multiple layers.

 1. Launch Photoshop, and then select the object (layer) you want to flip.